Caterers and businesses that have a catering facility can take major steps to reduce their overall water use.

 - reduce the flow rate of water to automatic potato peelers

 In some catering facilities, waste food is scraped into a channel with constantly flowing water.
 You could make water savings by considering:

 - turning the water on and off manually or via an infrared sensor

 - evaluating alternative ways of disposing of food such as bins or a mesh basket over a sink

 Tax breaks for water efficient equipment

-Some of the technologies your business could employ to reduce the amount of water it uses in its catering facilities may be eligible for tax allowances under the Enhanced Capital Allowance (ECA) scheme - see first-year allowances for water efficient technologies.
+Some of the technologies your business could employ to reduce the amount of water it uses in its catering facilities may be eligible for tax allowances under the Enhanced Capital Allowance (ECA) scheme.